jonathanventura/jonathanventura.github.io/_pages/lab-info.md

 Everything is done through Docker on the server.

-To use Docker, you need to create a Dockerfile and stored in a directory called "docker."
+To use Docker, you need to create a Dockerfile and store it in a sub-directory.
+For example, create a textfile at "docker/Dockerfile."
 Here is an example Dockerfile for Tensorflow:

     FROM tensorflow/tensorflow:latest-gpu-py3
     RUN apt-get update ; apt-get install vim git wget -y